hollanderski/EEG-StarWars/README.md

 To do so, just turn on the Force Trainer and bluetooth on your computer/smartphone.
 Then, pair the two together.
 The led of the Force Trainer should turn blue.

 I provided a minimal example of a node.js app receiving EEG data from the Force Trainer II.
-Note that it is important to transmit a appkey generated using an SHA-1 in order to handshake with the device, otherwise communication won't be allowed.
+Note that it is important to transmit an appkey generated using an SHA-1 in order to handshake with the device, otherwise communication won't be allowed.

 Here is a sample of data received, formatted as JSON :
 ```javascript